WithAOne/L-VE-Poi-Gioca/README.md

 LÖVE Poi Gioca is a simple ecs initially made just as practice but since I use it in everything I decided to upload it.
-This ecs is based in the LÖVE framework and is intended to be used with it but theoretically it could be used ust with lua (as of 0.1 at least).
+This ecs is based in the LÖVE framework and is intended to be used with it but theoretically it could be used just with lua (as of 0.1 at least).

 # ecs.lua
 This lua file is everything the system works of--only forty-four lines of code (or thirty-seven if you remove blank lines).
 It's very simple and I didn't add any comments since I feel it's pretty self explainitory.